sharmapratik88/Capstone_Pneumonia_Detection/README.md

 Capstone Project completed as a part of Great Learning's PGP - Artificial Intelligence and Machine Learning.

 ## 📁 Getting Started
 The project is built on Google Colab Jupyter Notebook.
 Clone this repository to get started.
+You can upload the cloned folder to your google drive.
 ```
 $ git clone https://github.com/sharmapratik88/Capstone_Pneumonia_Detection.git
-$ cd Capstone_Pneumonia_Detection
 ```

 ## 🤔 Problem Statement